jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 If you do not see any output after your item, it may not be possible to attach files to your type of content items using the Attachemnts extension.
-Note that some components have settings that control whether the 'onPrepareContent' is called by the component code during the rendering process.
+Note that some components have settings that control whether the 'onContentPrepare' is called by the component code during the rendering process.
 Check the extension's documentation.
 Make sure the setting is enabled, if available.

 .. warning::

-    Once you have determined if the 'onPrepareContent' plugin is called for your content item, don't forget to restore the `addAttachment()` function to its normal operation!
+    Once you have determined if the 'onContentPrepare' plugin is called for your content item, don't forget to restore the `onContentPrepare()` function to its normal operation!

 Select the entity or entities to handle